robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 To internalize security engineering activities, the methods that we choose have to be process agnostic, lightweight and practical.
 These will be our assessment criteria for all the methods that I introduce in the course.
 ## Process Agnostic
 Analysis applicable in any [lifecycle strategy](https://en.wikipedia.org/wiki/Software_development_process)
-_Waterfall, Spiral, UML, Agile, etc._
+_Waterfall, Spiral, UML, Agile, DevOps etc._
 ## Lightweight
 Share and [institutionalize](https://www.google.com/search?q=institutionalize) knowledge
-_Relevant and logically analyzable documentation_
+_Relevant and logically analyzable artifacts that promote assurance_
 ## Practical
 Methods currently used in software engineering practice
 _e.g., [Microsoft SDL](https://www.microsoft.com/en-us/sdl/), [BSIMM](https://www.bsimm.com/framework/), [SEI Curricula](http://www.cert.org/curricula/software-assurance-curriculum.cfm?)_